ELITA04/Corona-Bot/data/nlu.md

 - deaths
 - Deaths
 - deaths in Mizroram
+- All deaths
+- Deaths in india
+- Death

 ## intent:recovered
 - recovered cases
 - number of recoveries
 - how many recovered
 - recovered in India
+- recovered

 ## intent:active
 - active cases